taylorrice/django-blog/README.md

-# personal-site
+# django-blog

-A django web app hosted on AWS
+A blog site using django.
+Built based on the RealPython tutorial.